stephenjohnlimb/gradlekafka/README.md

 strong discipline and self-control (does your company?).

-If you're going down a Kafka route, clearly you have taken a decision to really separate your processing to facility resilience, loose coupling, high throughput.
+If you're going down a Kafka route, clearly you have taken a decision to really separate your processing to facilitate resilience, loose coupling, high throughput.
 Why would you then couple all your code in a 'mono-repo'?
 What if you really needed to use a Golang APi and language and migrate away from Java for a specific service?